Aches and pains in pregnancy

 Back Pain in Pregnancy

 The most common cause of lower back pain in pregnancy comes from the strain that is put on the joints of your lower back and pelvis as your baby grows and gets heavier.
 As your weight of your baby increases and shifts to the front of your body you balance by leaning backwards, which puts additional pressure on your lower back muscles causing back pain.
 This can cause pregnancy aches and pains, stiffness and soreness, body aches and lower back pain.
 Your abdominal muscles also weaken during pregnancy and provide less support to your back.
-Pregnancy hormones can also contribute to pregnancy related back pain
+Pregnancy hormones can also contribute to pregnancy related back pain.

 Dental Pain in Pregnancy